scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Infallible Beauty.*** *Special, Reaction, Once per turn:* 2 AP, Range 5, 5/0/2/0/0</br>Can be used when a creature in range attempts to make an attack against the Archfey.
+***Infallible Beauty.*** *Special, Reaction, Once per turn:* 2 AP, Range 5, 5/0/2/0/0 - Can be used when a creature in range attempts to make an attack against the Archfey.
 The creature makes a Charisma save against this attack.
 On fail they are overcome by the Archfey's beauty and the attack fails.
 Until the end of their next turn they are unable to take a hostile action against the Archfey.
 Succeeding against this attack makes you immune to it for 24 hours.

-***Feyblade.*** *Melee Attack:* 3 AP, 7/1/1/0/0</br>Deals 1/1 in slashing damage, adding 0/2 in force damage on a critical.
+***Feyblade.*** *Melee Attack:* 3 AP, 7/1/1/0/0 - Deals 1/1 in slashing damage, adding 0/2 in force damage on a critical.
 ___

 ### Giants